lovehifi/tidalconnect-picore/README.md

 Click button Save, reboot your system.

 ------------------------------
-I gather them from these repositories to make them into an easy-to-install bundle.
+I gather them from these repositories to make them into an easy-to-use.
 >
 https://github.com/GioF71/tidal-connect
 >